leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/simple_deform.rst

 Be aware that the local axes of an object can differ from the global ones.
 In the figure above, the global Z axis points up and the local Z axis points at 45°.
 The deformation is applied along a Deform axis, which can be set by selection from a list (X, Y or Z).
-By using the Limits field, the influence of the modifier can be restricted to a subset of the Deform axis.
+By using the *Limits* field, the influence of the modifier can be restricted to a subset of the Deform axis.
 All distances are measured from the origin of the object.
 The vertices that are furthest away from the origin on the Deform axis represent the upper and lower limits.
-The origin of the object and the orientation of the local axes can be redefined by an external Deform Object (most of the time, an Empty).
+The origin of the object and the orientation of the local axes can be defined by an external Deform object (most of the time, an empty).

 Options